 All prices are per person in USD.
 All bookings include a deposit that is 30% of the total trip cost.
 Final payments are due 60 days before the start date of the trip to keep your spot secure.

-(The price is based on a shared room/tent)
+The total price of the Kilimanjaro expedition ($3600), is based on a shared room/tent

 Added fee for a single hotel room: $50/night